oscar-99/ml-tweezers/README.md

 ### Simulation

 To generate enough training data a simulation method was used rather than physically measuring data from trapped particles.
-The data was simulated using the previously mentioned 5 degree of freedom (5-DOF) fully connected neural network which takes in $(x,y,z)$ position, radius and refractive index and outputs forces.
+The data was simulated using the previously mentioned 5 degree of freedom (5-DOF) fully connected neural network which takes in $$(x,y,z)$$ position, radius and refractive index and outputs forces.
 This network had been trained on a range of radii from ~0.1-1 micron and a range of refractive indices ~1.4-2.

 The simulation worked by computing the positions and forces of the particle in discrete time steps.
 The particle was initialized at the origin and at each time step the $(x,y,z)$ position of the particle was inputted into the 5-DOF network which outputted the value of the deterministic forces due to the trap in each direction $(f_x, f_y, f_z)$.
 The particles are sufficiently small that a brownian motion term from thermal agitation also had to be added to the deterministic forces.
 Following [2], these forces are used to compute the new position of the particle.